-- Sexually transmitted infections (STDs): Some STDs can cause irritation and present with an itchy discharge and a slight odor.
+- Sexually transmitted infections (STIs): Some STIs can cause irritation and present with an itchy discharge and a slight odor.
 These include trichomoniasis, herpes and genital warts.

 - A skin reaction or allergy: Some sanitary products can cause a reaction, as can feminine hygiene products, bath soap, or even a change in laundry soap.

-- Lack of estrogen: In the older age group, lack of estrogen causes the skin to thin, and this sometimes leads to discomfort, itching or discharge.
+- Lack of estrogen: As women age, lack of estrogen causes the skin to thin, and this sometimes leads to discomfort, itching or discharge.
 Vaginal lubricants or a small dose of estrogen can help in this case.